dgc-network/dgc-platform-v1/README.md

 ## Building dgc-platform

 To build dgc-platform, run `cargo build` from the root directory.
-This command builds all of the dgc-platform components, including `gridd` (the dgc-platform daemon), the CLI, and all of the smart contracts in the `contracts` directory.
+This command builds all of the dgc-platform components, including `dgc-platform-daemon` (the dgc-platform daemon), the CLI, and all of the smart contracts in the `contracts` directory.

 To build individual components, run `cargo build` in the component directories.